FGTS birthday loot is targeted by scammers; see Caixa's guidelines | Economy

 The request to investigate evidence of fraud in joining the FGTS Anniversary Saque must be formalized by the worker, at any Caixa unit, by the holder of the linked account or legal representative.

-If the withdrawal has not yet been carried out, Caixa states that it returns the worker’s withdrawal option and instructs the request to investigate fraud.
-The deadline for completing the analysis of the calculation is up to 15 business days, counted from the date of formalization of the registration of the request.
+If the withdrawal has not yet been carried out, Caixa affirms that it returns the worker’s withdrawal option and instructs the request to investigate fraud.
+The deadline for completing the analysis of the calculation is up to 15 business days, counting from the date of formalization of the request registration.

 In situations with early withdrawal: